Khara-bb/jxscout-vscode/README.md

 ## Contributing

-Feel free to leave suggestions and open pull requests, all contributions are welcome!
+Feel free to leave suggestions and open pull requests - all contributions are welcome!

 ## Support